Today's Articles

 Along with Rollins, McLean played on Miles Davis' Dig album when he was 20.
 As a young man, he also recorded with Gene AmmonsCharles Mingus, and George Wallington as a member of Art Blakey's Jazz Messengers.
 McLean joined Blakey after reportedly being punched by Mingus.
 Fearing for his life, McLean pulled out a knife and contemplated using it against Mingus in self-defense, but later, he was grateful that he had not stabbed the bassist.

 McLean's early recordings as a leader were in the hard bop school.
 He later became an exponent of modal jazz without abandoning his foundation in hard bop.
-McLean was a heroin addict throughout his early career, and the resulting loss of his New York City cabaret card forced him to undertake many recording dates to earn income in the absence of nightclub performance opportunities.
+McLean had a heroin addiction throughout his early career, and the resulting loss of his New York City cabaret card forced him to undertake many recording dates to earn income in the absence of nightclub performance opportunities.
 Consequently, he produced extensive recorded work in the 1950s and 1960s.
 He was under contract with Blue Note Records from 1959 to 1967, having previously recorded for Prestige.
 Blue Note offered better pay and more artistic control than other labels, and his work for this organization is highly regarded.

-It includes leadership and sideman dates with a wide range of musicians, including Donald Byrd, Sonny Clark, Lee MorganOrnette Coleman, Dexter Gordon, Freddie Redd, Billy Higgins, Freddie Hubbard, Bobby Hutcherson and many others.
+It includes leadership and sideman dates with many musicians, including Donald Byrd, Sonny Clark, Lee Morgan, Ornette Coleman, Dexter Gordon, Freddie Redd, Billy Higgins, Freddie Hubbard, and Bobby Hutcherson.
 In 1962, he recorded Let Freedom Ring for Blue Note.
-This album was the culmination of attempts he had made over the years to deal with harmonic problems in jazz, incorporating ideas from the free jazz developments of Ornette Coleman and the "new breed," which inspired his blending of hard bop with the "new thing": "the search is on, Let Freedom Ring".
-Let Freedom Ring began a period in which he performed with avant-garde jazz musicians rather than the veteran hard-bop performers he had been playing with previously.
-His adaptation of modal jazz and free jazz innovations to his vision of hard bop made his recordings from 1962 on distinctive.
+This album was the culmination of attempts he had made over the years to deal with harmonic problems in jazz, incorporating ideas from the free jazz developments of Ornette Coleman and the "new breed," which inspired his blending of hard bop with the "new thing": "the search is on, Let Freedom Ring."
+Let Freedom Ring began a period in which he performed with avant-garde jazz musicians rather than the veteran hard-bop performers he had been playing with.
+His adaptation of modal jazz and free jazz innovations to his vision of hard bop made his recordings from 1962 distinctive.

 McLean recorded with dozens of musicians and had a gift for spotting talent.
 Saxophonist Tina Brooks, trumpeter Charles Tolliver, pianist Larry Willis, trumpeter Bill Hardman, and tubist Ray Draper were among those who benefited from McLean's support in the 1950s and 1960s.
-Drummers such as Tony WilliamsJack DeJohnette, Lenny White, Michael Carvin, and Carl Allen gained important early experience with McLean.
+Drummers like Tony WilliamsJack DeJohnette, Lenny White, Michael Carvin, and Carl Allen gained early experience with McLean.
 In 1967, his recording contract, like those of many other progressive musicians, was terminated by Blue Note's new management.
 His opportunities to record promised so little pay that he abandoned recording as a way to earn a living, concentrating instead on touring.
-In 1968, he began teaching at The Hartt School of the University of Hartford.
+1968 he began teaching at The Hartt School of the University of Hartford.
 He later set up the university's African American Music Department (now the Jackie McLean Institute of Jazz) and its Bachelor of Music degree in Jazz Studies program.

 Jackie McLean, one of the few musicians to be elected to the DownBeat Hall of Fame in the year of their death, died on March 31, 2006, in Hartford, Connecticut.
 In 2006, he was elected to the Downbeat Hall of Fame via the International Critics Poll.
 He is interred in Woodlawn Cemetery, The Bronx, New York City.
-Derek Ansell's full-length biography of McLean, Sugar-Free Saxophone (London: Northway Books, 2012), details the story of his career and provides a full analysis of his music on record.
+Derek Ansell's full-length biography of McLean, Sugar-Free Saxophone (London: Northway Books, 2012), details the story of his career and provides a complete analysis of his music on record.

 To Become a Musician or Singer